tiller1010/rust_blog/posts/Keeping_Learners_Consistent.md

 ## Conclusion
 Consistency is key to user retention.
 A language learning app should encourage consistent use of the app.
 This should be done in ways that will **truly** engage users to take action.
 A reminder email is worthless if it does not remind the user of why they are learning a language to begin with.
 Using churn surveys is an effective way to determine why users leave your app so that you can work on keeping more of them.

+To learn more about language-learning, check out our blog specifically on the topic: [https://blog.lingualearn.net](https://blog.lingualearn.net).